Of course, you should start blogging this year (2026) and beyond.

 Blog Monetization Tactics

-I have published an extensive post on this subject that you can find here.
+I have published an extensive post on this subject, which you can find here.

 In that post, I shared real-life examples of bloggers making money from 6 different blog monetization methods.